Pnatani/newssup/README.md

 *References:
 http://www.ibm.com/developerworks/xml/tutorials/x-androidrss/section3.html
 This tutorial introduces XML handling on the Android platform.
 It demonstrates  you'll build out the important elements which are relevant to XML handling and rendering on the Android platform.
-When you're done